Shlok-Agarwal-7/Online-Judge/README.md

 Implemented via DjangoRestFramework and uses Postgres for the Database you can also look at the frontend at this [repo](https://github.com/Shlok-Agarwal-7/OJ-Frontend)

+The backend is hosted on an EC2 instance on AWS and the frontend is hosted on Vercel the live project is live at [link](https://oj-frontend-tawny.vercel.app/)

+## Demo

+Link to the demo video of the project [Demo](https://www.loom.com/share/d3c534d2aad2441fa076b5dcb583e33a?sid=14ebe362-b710-4f96-8117-905dc8df8962)

 ## Features